ticoneva/pystata-kernel/README.md

 Magics are commands that only work in `pystata-kernel` and are not part of Stata's syntax.
-Magics normally starts with `%`, but this would result in errors when the notebook is exported and run as a Stata script.
-As an alternative, you can use prefix the magic name with `*%`, which will simply be treated by Stata as a single-line comment.
+Magics normally starts with `%`, but this will cause errors when the notebook is exported and run as a Stata script.
+As an alternative, you can prefix the magic name with `*%`, which will simply be treated by Stata as a single-line comment.

 `pystata` currently supports the following magics: